containers/podman/docs/podman-logs.1.md

 **--follow, -f**

 Follow log output.
-Default is false
+Default is false.

+Note: If you are following a container which is removed `podman container rm` or removed on exit `podman run --rm ...`, then there is a chance the the log file will be removed before `podman logs` reads the final content.

 **--latest, -l**